Things to Know About First Notification of Loss in Car Insurance

 What is First Notification of Loss (FNOL)?

-The First Notification of Loss or FNOL is the initial notice provided to the insurer by the policyholder when the insured car meets with an unfortunate accident.
-It can be considered as the first required step to file a claim under a car insurance policy.
+The First Notification of Loss or FNOL in insurance is the first ever intimation or information provided to the insurer when the insured vehicle is damaged in any unforeseen situation.
+It can be considered as the first step required to file a claim under a car insurance.

 The First Notification of Loss or FNOL is the first step of this claim process.
 It takes place when you inform the insurance company about the loss or damage sustained by the insured car.